-328 Economic Theories and Issues (3\-4).
+328 Economic Theories and Issues (3-4).
 Economic principles that can assist management in long-term and short-term decision-making.
 GESSc.

-330 Business Finance (3\-4).
+330 Business Finance (3-4).
 Surveys corporate finance.
 The financial function and its relation to other decision-making areas.
 Theory and techniques in acquisition and allocation of financial resources from an internal management perspective.
-Prereqs.: Spreadsheet proficiency and ECBU 202, 221, or 328.
+Prereqs.: ECBU 202 and 221, or ECBU 328.
 Coreq.: ECBU 370.

 330M Business Finance.
-(4).\ Same as 330 but taught in Mexico.
+(4).
+Same as 330 but taught in Mexico.

-331 Managerial Finance (3\-4).
+331 Managerial Finance (3-4).
 Concentrates on the role of a financial manager in making decisions regarding capital budgeting, capital structure, dividend policy, and mergers and acquisitions.
 Prereq.: ECBU 330.

-341 International Business (3\-4).
+341 International Business (3-4).
 Overview and analysis of opportunities, challenges, problems, and mechanics of conducting business across national boundaries.
+Prereq: ENG 111.
 GESSc.